The Home Depot Announces $150 Million Venture Capital Fund to Fuel Innovation in Retail and Home Improvement

 May 03, 2022, 08:00 ET

-ATLANTA, May 3, 2022 /PRNewswire/ -- The Home Depot® today announced Home Depot Ventures, a venture capital fund created to identify, fund and partner with early-stage companies to accelerate emerging technologies that aim to improve the customer experience and shape the future of home improvement.
+ATLANTA, May 3, 2022 /PRNewswire-HISPANIC PR WIRE/ -- The Home Depot® today announced Home Depot Ventures, a venture capital fund created to identify, fund and partner with early-stage companies to accelerate emerging technologies that aim to improve the customer experience and shape the future of home improvement.

 The $150 million fund aims to invest in companies that advance The Home Depot's ability to provide a seamless interconnected shopping experience, develop new and differentiated capabilities, and extend its low-cost provider position to: